andrewmartinjames/website-files/content/_index.md

 - rss
 - json
 ---
-I'm a Union College computer engineering graduate, originally from Alaska, seeking to relocate and work in embedded software development.
+I'm a Union College computer engineering graduate, originally from Alaska, seeking to relocate and work in software development.
 This is my digital resume, compiling my education, work experience, and projects.
 To get in touch, please reach out on [LinkedIn](https://www.linkedin.com/in/andrewmartinjames/).